 Test Suite Design

-Tools typically allow you to group test cases in order for them to be organized and run them all together.
-The organization can be defined by different criteria such as module or functionality and criticality.
-These approaches could even be combined by having crossed or nested criteria.
+Tools typically let you group test cases to organize them and run them all together.
+You can define the organization by different criteria such as module or functionality and criticality.
+You could even combine these approaches by using crossed or nested criteria.

 Test Automation Plan

 In the digital age, testing isn’t just an afterthought—it’s an integral part of the software development process.
-It’s a task that should be well thought out and planned from the beginning, even before planning development.
+You should think this task out well and plan it from the beginning, even before planning development.

 If you’re diving into automation, planning is your best ally.
 From automation setup to maintenance and from bug detection to their fixes, every step needs meticulous planning.